-The Headteacher will consider any request, in confidence, from any parent for support with the purchase of school uniform.
+The Head of School will consider any request, in confidence, from any parent for support with the purchase of school uniform.

-The uniform may be ordered on-line through the provider.
 The uniform may be ordered on-line through the provider or in person at stores.
 School Administrators can support parents with IT if needed.

 As an 'eco-friendly' school and to support parents, school runs an accessible 'Used Uniform Shop' which is regularly promoted.
-Families, who may struggle to purchase the uniform, can make an appointment with the Headteacher to explore how school may support each family's unique circumstances.
+Families, who may struggle to purchase the uniform, can make an appointment with the Head of School to explore how school may support each family's unique circumstances.